Novachocolat/our-last-hope/README.md

 ***currently featured:***
 - Add a possibility to save the progress in a file.
+- Add a method of automatic generation of the map in a random way.

 > Three save slots are available: each one is saved in the ```saves``` folder.
 For now, only the name is saved.